Iowa State Players to Watch Against Pittsburgh - First Round

 - TV: truTV | Watch select March Madness games live on FuboTV

-Watch college hoops all season without cable on all your devices with a seven-day free trial to fuboTV!
+Watch select March Madness games without cable on all your devices with a seven-day free trial to fuboTV!

 Iowa State's Last Game

-On Friday, in its last game, Iowa State lost to Kansas 71-58.
-With 16 points, Holmes was its leading scorer.
+Iowa State lost its previous game to Kansas, 71-58, on Friday.
+Holmes was its leading scorer with 16 points.

 |Name